 • When your boy is deeply entangled with friends who are a negative influence

 • When he keeps returning to negative behaviors even after periods of time when he has been doing well

 • When your boy’s behaviors or attitudes could endanger his future

 We are a dual-diagnosis facility, helping teenage boys recover from both addictions and self-destructive behavior.
-Addiction recovery services and drug and alcohol addiction counseling are offered as a regular part of the treatment at this Teen Challenge program for boys, since substance abuse is often co-existent in troubled teens.
+Addiction recovery services and drug and alcohol addiction counseling are offered as a regular part of the treatment at this rehab for boys, since substance abuse is often co-existent in troubled teens.
 According to multiple outcomes studies (click here to see them), our success rate in dealing with addictions tops the rehab industry.

 Parents should consider carefully whether placement outside of the home is what is needed for their child.
 It is a very difficult decision.
 Please contact us or fill out the inquiry form on this site if you would like to discuss this with one of our admissions counselors.